lukeryannetnz/manager-readme/README.md

 ## Other potentially relevant things

 I don't drink alcohol but enjoy being invited to bars and being around people who do.

+I am a father of twin boys Joshua and Harrison, born Jan 2019.